ualberta-mueller-group/MCGS/docs/development-notes.md

 # Search and Solving a Game
-- Two classes implement game solving: `alternating_move_game` and `sumgame`
+- Two classes implement minimax game solving: `alternating_move_game` and `sumgame`
 - `alternating_move_game` is used for solving a single game, without splitting it into a sum of subgames
     - `alternating_move_game::solve` is a basic boolean negamax search
+    - Does not use a transposition table
 - `sumgame` is used to store and solve a sum of games.
     - It is derived from `alternating_move_game`
         - Reimplements `solve` method
     - Boolean negamax search, with optimizations
         - Splits a subgame into more subgames after playing a move in it
         - Simplifies "basic" CGT games
+        - Uses a transposition table
     - `sumgame::_solve_with_timeout`
         - `private` method implements most of the search algorithm
         - Runs until it either completes, or times out
         - A timeout of 0 means infinite time
         - All public `solve` methods within `sumgame` (see below) are implemented in terms of this method
-        - In the future we could use a macro to check if the result of a recursive call timed out (wrap recursive solve calls with some `CHECK` macro which will return from the function if the result is invalid)
     - `sumgame::solve_with_timeout`
         - Currently spawns a thread which calls `_solve_with_timeout`, and the main thread blocks until completion or timeout.
         - This may interfere with some performance profiling tools, but other implementations based on checking a clock seem to be costly.